Icinga/icinga2/doc/16-upgrading-icinga-2.md

 have been adjusted to these paths too.

 The config meta package `classicui-config` and the configuration files have been removed.
-You can keep old packages or manually configure this legacy interface.
+You need to manually configure this legacy interface.
+Create a backup of the configuration before upgrading.

 ## Upgrading to v2.7 <a id="upgrading-to-2-7"></a>